AchintyaNigam/ACM_pro1/README.md

   - if the file is found it will start decrypting and if the file is **not** found, then it will display that file was not found
   - then it will ask you if you want to continue. entering y/Y will take you back to the menu and n/N will end the program
   - if the file was not encryppted it will display the same and ask you if you want to continue.
-  - after descryption has completed, the program will ask if you want to continue.
+  - after decryption has completed, the program will ask if you want to continue.

 ---